Treaty of The Hague (1701): Aftermath

 When the exiled James II of England died a few days later on 16 September, Louis reneged on his commitment at Ryswick to accept the result of the 1688 Glorious Revolution and proclaimed his Catholic son James Francis Edward Stuart King of England and Scotland.
 This ensured English support for war and after William's death on 19 March 1702, Queen Anne and his Dutch successors confirmed their agreement with his policies.
 The Grand Alliance declared war on France on 15 May 1702, followed on 30 September by the Imperial Diet.
-The Treaty provisions concealed two important issues; first, neither England nor the Dutch Republic would allow the other to control the Spanish Netherlands and thus preferred to assign it to Austria, for whom as a mon-maritime power it was a burden, not an asset.
+The Treaty provisions concealed two important issues; first, neither England nor the Dutch Republic would allow the other to control the Spanish Netherlands and thus preferred to assign it to Austria, for whom as a non-maritime power it was a burden, not an asset.
 Second, who sat on the Spanish throne concerned England and the Dutch because of the commercial implications, but was far less important to Leopold than the division of Spanish territories in Italy.
 These tensions would resurface later in the war.